bharath3794/Algorithms-Illuminated---Part-3/README.md

 # Algorithms Illuminated - Part 3
  This is the implementation of 3rd Part in 3-Part Series of Algorithms Illuminated Book.
 All Implementations in this repository are written in both Python and Golang.
-Single IPython Notebook contains all Algorithms given in this Part 3.
+Single IPython Notebook contains all Algorithms given in this Part 3.<br><br>
+ This Book Series is also available as Algorithms Specialization by Tim Roughgarden on Coursera.
+If needed, please check this below link: https://www.coursera.org/specializations/algorithms
 ## Topics Covered:
 1. Scheduling Problem using Greedy Programming
 2. Huffman Algorithm for finding Prefix-free binary codes using Heaps